Adalab/modulo-2-evaluacion-final-BarbaraMoran/README.md

 <img src="https://i.postimg.cc/GhSD5SST/evaluacion.png"/>

 ***
-# Clone the project on your Code editor and try it!
+# Download the project on your Code editor and try it!

 👉Install the project dependencies ➡️ "npm install".